Zion Springs wedding ceremony white lantern with green foliage on rustic barrel white pergola

-1. Wedding stationery and postage?
+1. Wedding Stationery and Postage?

 You have carefully and thoughtfully chosen your announcement cards and invitation, but believe it or not, some vendors do not include the envelope in your wedding announcements, so make sure you check for that.

-2. Wedding insurance?
+2. Wedding Insurance?

 There is such a thing, and it might be worth purchasing, especially if you are investing a large sum of money in your wedding.
 Think of all those folks who never anticipated Covid shutdowns and how much money they simply lost.